scala/scala-lang/blog/_posts/2021-01-19-scala-native-0.4-release.md

 Even though resources allocated into this project were quite limited, we have managed to fulfill all our goals announced last year in [Scala Native Next Steps](https://contributors.scala-lang.org/t/scala-native-next-steps/4216).
-Currently, this project is developed by a single engineer working full-time, thanks to our cooperation with VirtusLab.
+Currently, this project is developed by a single engineer working full-time, thanks to our cooperation with VirtusLab, and with guidance of Sébastien Doeraene, author of Scala.js.
 We also appreciate and would like to thank our community contributors for the huge amounts of work they have done for this project.

 We have many plans for the future of Scala Native.
 Our top priorities include Scala 3 support and support for more architectures such as ARM
 Stay tuned for the next updates...